chrishdan/Drowsiness-Recognition/README.md

 This project is a drowsiness recognition software which could be used to alert drivers when they are tired/drowsy.

+When mouth is wide open and/or eyes are closed (for a set time amount), the user is alerted by sound (and text on camera screen).

 We utilized this facial landmark to find and track the mouth and eye features

 ![image](https://user-images.githubusercontent.com/77734703/174798481-fe7dad9d-5794-4410-b00d-42fa3dde1cf9.png)